-Financing of Unfunded Actuarial Accrued Liabilities - unfunded actuarial accrued liabilities are amortized by level (principal and interest combined) percent-of-payroll contributions over 20 years from the contribution effective date of July 1, 2019 (FY 2020).
+Financing of Unfunded Actuarial Accrued Liabilities - Unfunded Actuarial Accrued Liabilities are amortized by level (principal & interest combined) percent-of-payroll contributions from the contribution effective date.
+The unfunded liability as of June 30, 2017 shall be amortized through 2039.
+Each subsequent change in liability as calculated in odd-numbered years shall be separately amortized over a fixed period of no longer than 20 years.